-“We would have preferred a zero-VAT as it happened with other basic foods.
-In the case of olive oil, such reduction would be justified by the unsatisfactory harvest and other factors which exert a relevant role [on the sector’s costs],” Rafael Sánchez de Puerta, president of the Cooperativas Agroalimentarias in Córdoba and general director in DCOOP, told ABC.
+“We would have preferred a zero-VAT, which is applied to other basic foods.
+In the case of olive oil, such reduction would be justified by the unsatisfactory harvest and other factors which exert a relevant role [on the sector’s costs],” Rafael Sánchez de Puerta, president of the Cooperativas Agroalimentarias in Córdoba and director general of DCOOP, told ABC.

-While applauding “any measure that helps curtail prices,” Sánchez de Puerta noted that the government’s VAT cut is unlikely to significantly impact sales, as it does not curtail costs sustained by olive oil producers.
+While applauding “any measure that helps curtail prices,” Sánchez de Puerta noted that the government’s VAT cut is unlikely to impact sales significantly, as it does not lower production costs.

-Pedro Barato, president of the Interprofessional Organization of Spanish Olive Oil, told Oleorevista that “olive oils are currently subject to enormous tensions on the world markets due to the forecast for a way lower olive oil yield, which is connected to the Mediterranean drought event.”
+Pedro Barato, president of the Interprofessional Organization of Spanish Olive Oil, told Oleorevista that “olive oils are currently subject to enormous tensions on the world markets due to the forecast for a way lower olive oil yield, which is connected to the Mediterranean drought.”

-Barato also remarked that the latest Ministry of Agriculture, Fisheries and Food estimates show that olive oil production in Spain will fall short of 770 thousand tons this year.
-That places the country’s output at about 50 percent of last season’s yield.
+The latest Ministry of Agriculture, Fisheries and Food estimates show that olive oil production in Spain will fall short of 770,000 tons this year, about 50 percent lower than last year’s yield.

-Barato also noted that a VAT reduced to zero would be ideal, considering the many challenges the sector faces.
+Barato also noted that the elimination of VAT would be ideal, considering the many challenges the sector faces.

 In a dedicated report, El Mundo noted that the VAT reductions are evenly applied in different areas of the country.
 It also showed how some food retailers had raised food prices for other staple products not part of the VAT reduction, which undercuts the supposed advantages of the VAT reduction for the Spanish family.

-Given the relevance of olive oil in the Spanish household and its spiking prices, the Minister of Agriculture, Fisheries and Food, Luis Planas, believes measures must be taken to ensure olive oil does not become too pricey for the average Spanish family.
+Given the relevance of olive oil in the Spanish household and its spiking prices, Luis Planas, the minister of agriculture, fisheries and food, believes measures must be taken to ensure olive oil does not become too costly for the average Spanish family.